The Real Estate Tech Boom

 Real Estate Brokers and Agents Benefit

 When I began my career, brokerages were often taking 50% of an agent’s check but now that number has dropped drastically as technology has made everything more efficient.
-Massive offices are less necessary than they used to be.
+The massive offices that are used by the big old-school brokerages, are less necessary than they used to be.
 A huge administrative staff is less necessary as well.
 The savings created by these efficiencies has created higher profits for brokers and been used to offer better agent incentives for recruiting.
 None of those savings created by technological efficiencies has gone to the consumer.

 The Multiple Listing Service